Are you looking for ways to live a more sustainable lifestyle in Ireland?

 We believe any attempt to improve the sustainability credentials in any home (or business) must come with a commitment to renewable energy sources where possible.
 As solar-powered technology improves, it holds enormous potential.

-At Airfield, we are installing photovoltaic solar panels around the estate to supply up to 70% of our average daily summer energy needs.
-We’ve put in a planning permission application for photovoltaic panels to supply 70% of this energy and reduce CO2 emissions by 50 tonnes per annum.
+At Airfield, we have installed photovoltaic solar panels around the estate to supply up to 70% of our average daily summer energy needs and reduce CO2 emissions by 50 tonnes per annum.

 Facilitating Electric Car Transport at Airfield Estate